 financial wellbeing at work Emily Trant

 “Sometimes we think about financial wellbeing and conflate it with financial health, which is a component of wellbeing.
-But it’s not the same as wellbeing, which is [about] getting pleasure out of life, and there’s a lot of people…in the last year who say they’re surviving, not thriving.”
+But it’s not the same as wellbeing, which is [about] getting pleasure out of life, and there’s a lot of people… who say they’re surviving, not thriving.”

 A key point here is the vital role financial wellbeing plays in overall wellbeing.
 For example, 45% of people who are worried about money lose sleep, which can have negative impact both physically and mentally.